Abe Piasek

 After World War II ended, Piasek spent two years in displaced persons camps in Germany before coming to the US in the summer of 1947.
 He lived for 28 years in Connecticut, where he learned English, met his wife of 63 years, Shirley, and learned to be a baker.
 He owned Richard's Bake Shop in Wethersfield, just south of Hartford.
-In 1975, Paisek and his wife moved to California, where he lived for more than 15 years.
+In 1975, Piasek and his wife moved to California, where he lived for more than 15 years.
 In 1991, he retired to Florida.
 Once the Berlin Wall came down, Piasek and took his family on a trip back to Poland, where they visited Bialobrzegi -- a place Abe had not seen in more than 45 years.
 A few years after the movie Schindler's List came out in 1993, Piasek was interviewed about his Holocaust experience at his house in Boca Raton by the USC Shoah Foundation in 1995.
 That was the first time he spoke at any length about his time in the camps.
 He slowly began, after more than 50 years of silence, to tell his story to groups of students in Florida.

 Piasek and his wife, Shirley, moved to North Carolina in 2009.
 After Shirley died in 2012, Piasek spent more and more time sharing his story with schools, military bases, libraries, and community centers throughout the state.

 In 2015, Piasek and other survivors were reunited with one of the U.S. soldiers who helped liberate them 70 years earlier.

 In April 2019, Piasek accompanied a group of high school students on a visit to the U.S. Holocaust Memorial Museum in Washington, DC.
 Though he had long been a member of the museum, this was his first visit there.
 While at the museum, Piasek went to the cattle car on the third floor and narrated his liberation for his great-grandchildren and the other students on the trip.

 In late May 2019, Piasek gave a talk for nearly two hours at a church in Faison, NC, describing his story.

 Piasek fell while doing work in his garage in September, 2019, and was hospitalized for several weeks.
 While in the hospital, he took the opportunity to share his story with doctors, nurses, and patients at Wake Med Hospital (despite being in a neck brace and a wheelchair at the time).

 Piasek died on January 15, 2020, at the age of 91.

 A few days before he died, Piasek asked the teacher who organized the trip to the Holocaust Museum in April 2019 to keep telling his story.
-So far, that teacher, Steve Goldberg, has told Abe's story more than 80 times to more than 4,000 people.
-Abe's legacy lives on.
+So far, that teacher, Steve Goldberg, has shared Abe's story 150 times, and with nearly 9,000 people.